Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

 My SMART goal could be:

-> **"By July 2024, I will become a junior software developer and concurrently study cyber-security part-time."**🌟
+> By July 2024, I will become a junior software developer and concurrently study cyber-security part-time 🚀🌟.

 2. **Long-term Goals** (3-5 years and beyond):